The Lars Onsager Lecture and Professorship

 The Lars Onsager Lecture for 2014 will be presented by Professor Sir Konstantin Novoselov, Manchester University (Nobel Laureate in Physics 2010).

-The time and venue for the lecture will be determined later.
 For further information, please contact Prof. Helge Holden.

 The Lars Onsager archive